What are obsessions?

 Getting help for your child with OCD

 A first step to helping your child overcome OCD is getting a referral from your GP to a psychologist, paediatrician or a child psychiatrist.
-The health care professional you see will assess your child’s symptoms by talking with you, your child and possibly staff at your child’s school too.
+The health care professional you see will assess your child’s symptoms and develop a management plan by talking with you, your child and possibly staff at your child’s school too.

 Cognitive behaviour therapy (CBT) is the best way to treat OCD.
-This therapy helps your child develop skills to change his pattern of thinking and behaviour when he’s in a situation that makes him anxious.
+This therapy helps your child develop skills to change her pattern of thinking and behaviour when she’s in a situation that makes her anxious.

 In severe cases, medication might be used in combination with therapy.
 But there isn’t much information about how well medication works in children under seven years.